asw1982/NSCR5hmC/README.md

 # 3. Running Best Model
 The last folder (running_best_model) is only a little modification of the second experiment.
 We add graphs like ROC and PR curves.
 We create this to make it easier and faster for the other user when trying our model.
-Additionally, we generate also the values of the importance of the feature in the reduced descriptor.
+Additionally, we generate also the values of the importance of the feature in the reduced descriptor by model perspective.
 Run the last updated file  running_best_model_2.ipynb
 ![Picture2](https://user-images.githubusercontent.com/99703772/230028397-63e70130-4312-4930-b481-73c831d52379.jpg)

 finding_threshold file in this folder is used to get the optimal value of threshold value in cutting off the features which have a lower p-value than the threshold value.